02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Basic Configuration

-After installation, set up the minimum configuration at ~/.openclaw/openclaw.json by specifying the LLM model you want to use:
+After installation, configure the minimum settings at ~/.openclaw/openclaw.json by specifying your desired LLM model:

 {